-Even though Krita is primarily a raster based application, it has some vector editing capabilities as well.
-If you are new to Digital painting medium, it is necessary that you know the concepts of raster and Vector.
+Even though Krita is regarded primarily a raster based application, it has some vector editing capabilities as well.
+If you are new to digital painting medium, it is necessary that you first get yourself acquainted with the concepts of raster and Vector based images.

 In digital imaging, a pixel (Picture Element) is a basic and lowest element of an Image.
 It is basically a grid of points each displaying specific color.
 Raster editing is manipulating and editing these pixels.
 For example when you take a 1-pixel brush which is colored black and painting on the white canvas in Krita you are actually changing the color of the pixel beneath your brush from white to black.
 When you zoom in and see a brush stroke you can notice many small squares with colors, these are pixels:

 In contrast to raster images, vector graphic images are based on mathematical expressions.
 They are independent of the pixels.
 For example, when you draw a rectangle on a vector layer in Krita you are actually drawing paths passing through points that are called nodes, which are located on specific coordinates on the ‘x’ and ‘y’ axes.
 When you re-size or move these points the computer calculates and redraws the path and displays the newly formed shape to you.
 Hence you can re-size the vector shape to any extent without any loss in quality.
 In Krita, everything which is not on a vector layer is raster based.

 In a painting program, there are three major containers that make up your work-space.

 This is an individual copy of the image that you can open or create via the file dialog.
 Krita allows you to open the file as a new copy via the File menu, or to save it as a new file, or make an incremental copy.